revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 *Left: a graphical model in which the observed data points $X_i$ are conditionally independent given $\theta$.
 Right: the same graphical model using plate notation to represent the $N$ repeated $X_i$.
-These graphical models represents the joint probability distribution
+These graphical models represent the joint probability distribution
 $$p(\theta,X_1,\dots,X_N)$$.
 See {% ref legend %} for a description of the visual symbols.
 Image from {% citet murphy2012machine %}*